Antoine-62/Advanced-Internet-Applications-laboratory-Real-time-web-applications/README.md

         nick: ''//the nickname of the user
     }
 ````
-As you can see, we add **isLoggenIn** flag, which will be used later with conditonal rendering, we also add a **users** array, where we'll store the users list emit from the server, and a **nick**, which is not really necesarry(I add it for the test).
+As you can see, we add **isLoggenIn** flag, which will be used for conditonal rendering, we also add a **users** array, where we'll store the users list emit from the server, finally we add a **nick** flag, which is not really necesarry(I add it for the tests, to know who is who).
 Next, we define the *login()* function, which will send to the server the nickname entered by the user.
 ````
 login(nickname){